crossplane/crossplane/docs/stacks-guide-aws.md

 ```

 At this point, the region and the encoded credentials are stored in respective
-environment variables.
-Next, we'll need to create an instance of [`aw
+ variables.
+Next, we'll need to create an instance of [`aws provider`]:
-provider`]:

 ```bash
 cat > ${WORK_DIR}/provider.yaml <<EOF